Ishaan24/Project---Website/README.md

 # Project---Website
-An online market place, contains products from all the member companies www.faciteel.xyz/Final
-The following features are present:
+An online market place(www.faciteel.xyz/Final), contains products from all the member companies The following features are present: